 The drug bust turned a typical tour into a media sensation.

-Paul gave Michael Jackson some memorabilia from the cancelled tour.
+Paul gave Michael Jackson some memorabilia from the canceled tour.

 The drug bust eventually led to the end of Wings.
 The other band members quickly lined up new projects, no doubt thinking that McCartney was going to be pounding rocks for a few years.
 Nobody could have guessed that he would be out and on his way home within ten days.
 Everybody got in a snit about it, and while it took another year for the official announcement, rigor mortis was already setting in by then.

-Paul no doubt was going to end Wings soon anyway, it having served its purposes and their popularity and creative impulse showing signs of fading with the turn of the decade.
+Paul no doubt was going to end Wings soon anyway, considering that it had served its purposes and their popularity and creative impulse showing signs of fading with the turn of the decade.

 It's all very ironic, incidentally.
 Japan is the second-largest music market in the world, and they love Paul in Japan.
 Often-times, particularly recently, he receives his highest chartings there.
 Thus, his problems when visiting the Land of the Rising Sun must be particularly galling to him.

-Here is the band rehearsing for the never was in the never happened.
+Below is the band rehearsing for the tour that never was.

-Paul with Stu Sutcliffe, who had the best photographer feel of any of them.
+Paul with Stu Sutcliffe, who had the best photographer-feel of any of them.
 However, Paul was no slouch himself.

 In which photo, above or below, do you think Paul looks happier?
 In which is the woman present smiling?
 The two questions are related.